Combinatorial Hopf algebras from restriction species with preorder cuts: Bimonoids in species over Pre

 \section{Bimonoids in species over Pre}

-The central tool in constructing various restriction comonoids is to consider comonoids over the species $\Pre$ of preorders on a set $X$.
+The central idea and tool in constructing various restriction comonoids is to consider restriction species {\it over the species $\Pre$ of preorders} on a set $X$.
 We are interested in pairs of restriction comonoids $\Delta^1, \Delta^2$ such that when dualizing $\Delta^2$ we get a bimonoid.
 We develop the criteria needed to be checked for this.